 Call for Papers

-The Society for Military History is pleased to announce a call for papers for its 87th Annual Meeting, hosted by the Joint Advanced Warfighting School in Norfolk, Virginia.
+The Society for Military History is pleased to announce a call for papers for its 88th Annual Meeting in Fort Worth, Texas.

-Submissions of pre-organized panels and roundtables are strongly encouraged and will be given preference in the selection process.
-Panel and paper proposals will clearly explain their topics and questions in ways that will be understandable to the broad membership of the SMH, not only to those interested in the specific topics in question.
+For the 2022 meeting, the Program Committee will consider paper and panel proposals on all topics in military history.
+Submissions of pre-organized panels and roundtables are strongly encouraged and will receive preference in the selection process.
+Panel and paper proposals will clearly explain their topics and questions in ways that the broad membership of SMH can understand.
 Additionally, the SMH encourages the representation of the full diversity of its membership and especially values panel and roundtable proposals that reflect the organization’s diversity of institutional affiliations, various career paths and ranks, gender, race, and ethnicity.

 Proposals are welcome for complete panels, roundtables, and individual papers.
-Curriculum vitae with institutional affiliation, email address, and other contact information are required for all presenters, including panel chairs and commentators.
+Abbreviated (1 page) curriculum vitae with institutional affiliation and email address are required for all presenters, including panel chairs and commentators.
 They should not contain personal information, since CVs may be linked to the conference program on the mobile app.

 - Panel proposals must include a panel title and 300-word abstract summarizing the theme of the panel; paper title and a 300-word abstract for each paper proposed; and a one-page professional curriculum vitae for each panelist (including the chair and commentator).

 - Roundtable proposals must include a roundtable title, a 300-word abstract summarizing the roundtable’s themes and points of discussion, and a one-page curriculum vitae for each participant (including the moderator, if any).

 - Individual paper proposals are also welcome and must include a paper title, 300- word abstract of the paper, and one-page vita with email address.
 If accepted, individual papers will be assigned by the program committee to an appropriate panel with a chair and commentator.